 Papua New Guinea

-Papua New Guinea is an island country that lies in the south-western Pacific and includes the eastern half of New Guinea as well as many small offshore islands.
+is an island country that lies in the south-western Pacific and includes the eastern half of New Guinea as well as many small offshore islands.
 At 462,840 sq km (178,704 sq mi), it is the world’s 3rd largest island country yet only has an estimated 8.95 million inhabitants.
 There are hundreds of indigenous ethnic groups with over 820 languages most of which have fewer than 1,000 speakers.
 The country’s geography is diverse and in places extremely rugged with a mountain ridge running the length of the island with the highest peak Mount Wilhelm at 4,509 metres (14,793 ft).
 Dense rainforests cover much of the island and there are also large areas of wetland surrounding areas of the Sepik and Fly rivers.
 The infrastructure and transportation can be difficult and many areas are only accessible on foot, by boat or by aeroplane.
 Many species of birds and mammals found in New Guinea have close links with species found in Australia, including marsupials such as some kangaroos and possums.
 The smaller offshore islands are also notable for their own distinct flora and fauna, again quite different from Australia and mainland New Guinea.
 Sir David Attenborough really put Papua New Guinea on the map for travelling naturalists and birdwatchers with his incredible TV programmes featuring the most outlandish and stunningly beautiful Birds-of-paradise.

 Hotspots & Wildlife: